 While the Mentoring for Success Program's academic mentors have flexible schedules and can meet you at a mutually agreeable place and time, they cannot be "on-call" and will not be able to meet with you on short notice.
 It is advisable for you to schedule your appointments at least 48 hours in advance.
 You are strongly encouraged to meet regularly at the same time and place for your sessions.
 Our suggestion is to meet with your mentor for at least 45 minutes to one hour, up to twice a week.

 Additionally, you must only meet in a public place that is conducive to learning, such as the library, Bernhard Center study areas, residence hall study lounges, and other common study areas.
 Please do not meet one-on-one in a private space, such as a bedroom, apartment or house.

-How much or how little time spent is totally up to you, but of course, the more time you are willing to commit, the better.
-Your academic success depends on your effort in developing strong academic behaviors, including, but not limited to, attending classes regularly, completing all homework assignments and meeting with your tutor consistently.
-Your peer mentor will help reinforce lessons you have learned in your classes but cannot serve as a substitute teacher.
+How much or how little time spent is totally up to you, but the more time you are willing to commit, the better.
+Your academic success depends on your effort in developing strong academic behaviors, including, but not limited to, attending classes regularly, completing all homework assignments and meeting with your mentor consistently.
+Your mentor will help reinforce lessons you have learned in your classes but cannot serve as a substitute teacher.

 While every effort will be made to ensure that you are assigned a mentor in a timely manner, submitting an application form does not guarantee that you will be assigned a mentor immediately.
 You will be notified within three days of submitting your application form in the event that a mentor is not immediately available.
 Additionally, it may take up to two days for your mentor to get in touch with you after being assigned.
 Please contact the program assistants immediately if you have not heard from a mentor or from the program office after a week of submitting your application.